Hyperfine-interaction limits polarization entanglement of photons from semiconductor quantum dots

 Before comparing the results of our model with former experimental results we emphasize that our model provides an upper limit for the degree of entanglement which may be observed experimentally, given the measured electron spin $T_2^*$.
 Other entanglement-degrading effects may still be present.
 As an example, the concurrence of 0.79 derived from the density matrix in Fig.~\ref{fig:sixleg}(d) is higher than the measured 0.69(2) and some entries of the experimentally reconstructed density matrix are not reproduced by the model (e.g. the $\braket{HH|\rho|HV}$ component).
 In addition, one data point in Fig.~\ref{fig:fidelity}, with $f\simeq 0.64$ for an $S$ of only \SI{0.4(2)}{\micro eV} deviates from the trend obtained from the others and was found to correspond to a QD showing a strong degree of linear polarization of the X signal, see supplementary.
 This brings us to the conclusion that effects like heavy-hole--light-hole mixing \cite{Belhadj2010,tonin2012,Plumhof2013} or strain-activated quadrupolar double-spin-flips \cite{Bulutay2012,Urbaszek2013,Denning2019} could act as non-negligible mixing channels in InGaAs QDs (and possibly also in other material systems).
 In fact, state mixing could explain the discrepancy between the expected and the measured concurrence for the QD1p in Fig~\ref{fig:sixleg}, while the fidelity matches better.
 The reason is that the concurrence drops significantly faster compared to the fidelity in the presence of a mixing channel than for pure dephasing channels (see supplementary for details).

-In Fig. \ref{fig:comp}(a) we show a compilation of $f$ values for InGaAs QDs with $S\leq\SI{0.4}{\micro eV}$ from representative work~\cite{Trotta2014,Hudson2007,zhang2015,Muller2014}, with $T_1$ ranging from \SI{400}{ps} to \SI{1}{ns} and one QD in a Purcell-enhancing photonic structure with with $T_1=\SI{127(1)}{ps}$ and $S\leq \SI{1.2}{\micro eV}$ \cite{Wang2019} and compare them against the range of $f$ predicted by Eq. \eqref{eq:fid}.
+In Fig. \ref{fig:comp}(a) we show a compilation of $f$ values for InGaAs QDs with $S\leq\SI{0.4}{\micro eV}$ from representative work~\cite{Trotta2014,Hudson2007,zhang2015,Muller2014}, with $T_1$ ranging from \SI{400}{ps} to \SI{1}{ns} and one QD in a Purcell-enhancing circular Bragg resonators (CBRs) with $T_1=\SI{127(1)}{ps}$ and $S\leq \SI{1.2}{\micro eV}$ \cite{Wang2019} and compare them against the range of $f$ predicted by Eq. \eqref{eq:fid}.
 We see that the values consistently lie inside the range expected from the reported $T_2^*$ as used in Figs. \ref{fig:fidelity} and \ref{fig:sixleg}, indicating that OS are probably the dominant source of dephasing in those measurements.
+The CBR structure \cite{Wang2019} suffers from an AC Stark shift induced by the excitation laser, which becomes striking at low lifetimes \cite{Seidelmann2022}.
 Finally, Fig.~\ref{fig:comp}(b) shows the values of $C$ from the literature, measured for other In-containing QDs with finite $S$ when relying on time-filtering \cite{Winik2017,Fognini2019,Zeuner2021,Anderson2020,Olbrich2017}.
 The emission wavelengths range from \SI{870}{nm} to \SI{1550}{nm}.
 The data points show the maximum achieved $C$ when including only photons within the coincidence windows stated in the graph.
 The values are compared against the range calculated numerically from Eq.~\eqref{eq:dtrho} again using the $T_2^*$ available only for InGaAs QDs, taking into account the coincidence window, $T_1$ and $S$ (see supplementary for details).
 We see that all measured values lie well below the maximum expected for the used coincidence window.
 The value of $C$ for QD1p (Fig. \ref{fig:sixleg}), increases from 0.69(2) to 0.87(9) when decreasing the coincidence window from \SI{3}{ns} to \SI{256}{ps}.
 Propagating Eq. \eqref{eq:dtrho} up to the detector resolution of \SI{350}{ps}, however, results in $C\approx 0.98$, again supporting the presence of additional entanglement-degrading processes requiring further attention.